Prophet Kumchacha reacts to people who mock his spoken English

 Nicholas Osei popularly known as Prophet Kumchaha has finally responded to people who mock his spoken English.

-According to him, he never got the opportunity to step foot into a classroom and yet, he is able to put a few English words together to make sense.
+According to him, he never got the opportunity to step his foot into a classroom and yet still, he is able to put a few English words together to make sense of which he is very proud.

 In an interview with Rev Nyansa Boakwa on Happy 98.9 FM’s NsemPii he said, “I never got the chance to step into a classroom not even class one.
 So if you hear me speaking English and you mock me it is your own problem”.